snowdriftcoop/snowdrift/GUIDE.md

 Because everything is integrated, some familiarity with Haskell syntax is helpful even if you stay mostly with front-end development.
-At any rate, Haskell is a powerful and enjoyable programming language worth learning for anyone interested in programming.
+At any rate, Haskell is a powerful and enjoyable language worth learning for anyone interested in programming.

 To learn Haskell, we recommend these FLO resources: